- UNIque - a development programme for women Early-career researchers [NEW for 20/21]

-- RS-QMA-001 - Leadership in Action [NEW for 20/21] - Limited space available for postdocs only.
+- RS-QMA-001 - Leadership in Action - Limited space available for postdocs only.
 9 sessions over 3 weeks - must be able to attend all sessions.

 Leadership in Action provides you with an opportunity to practise leadership skills in a safe environment.
-It is action packed with a minimal amount of theoretical input.
+Crafted around the Resilient Leaders Development Programme, it is action packed with a minimal amount of theoretical input.
 During the course you will undertake different activities in teams with each participant having the opportunity to lead.
 The course culminates in an activity that invites you to take your leadership beyond the three days and drive forward an initiative.

 You will be supported in your learning by experienced coaches who will offer insights into how you operate in a leadership role.
 You will work with researchers drawn from across different disciplines and from different universities.
 You will also have the opportunity to work closely with a colleague to gain more personal insights and practice your coaching capability, which is an additional leadership skill.